picsoung/talks/awsLoftLondon/README.md

 If don't have a VPC, create one first and then follow these steps:

 1. Go to ... `TODO: nico add where to go` You can use the default one.
+2. Create a new subnet
-2. Create a NAT gateway and an Internet gateway.
+3. Create a NAT gateway and attach it to the previously created subnet
-3. Create a new route table.
+4. Create a new route table.
-4. Once the route table is created, edit the routes.
+5. Once the route table is created, edit the routes.
 Point `0.0.0.0/0` to the NAT gateway you created earlier.
 ![aws vpc route creation](./img/aws-vpc route table.png)
-5. Attach this rule to a subnet in your VPC.
-For this, select an existing subnet.
+6. Attach this rule to at least two subnets in your VPC.
+For this, select an subnets that are not the ones attached to the NAT gateway.
 ![aws vpc attach route table](./img/aws - subnet route table.png)
-6. Select the route table you just created on the route tables tab.
+7. Select the route table you just created on the route tables tab.

 And that's it for the VPC part.
 You know have a VPC, that's know connected to the Internet.
 We will see later how to put Elasticache and Lambda on this VPC.